-Children with JIA (any ILAR category) with age < 18 at the time of enrolment will be enrolled.
+Children with JIA (any ILAR category) will be enrolled.
 Second line agents are now prescribed in JIA in any age class but children < 1 years are very rarely treated with such agents.

 Drug for joint injections

 Since it is standard practice to perform joint injections in JIA, all children needing this procedure might receive intra-articular triamcinolone hexacetonide (58-64) at the discretion of the paediatric rheumatologist.